Kristin Hogquist

 Kristin Ann Hogquist is an American immunologist.
 She holds the David M. Brown Endowed Professorship and is Associate Director of the Center for Immunology at the University of Minnesota.

 Early life and education

 Hogquist was born and raised in Minnesota.
 While earning her Bachelor of Arts degree at St. Catherine University, Hogquist was a member of Phi Beta Kappa and recipient of the Tozer Scholarship.
-After graduating in 1983, she earned the National Science Foundation Fellowship and completed her PhD from Washington University.
+After graduating in 1983, she earned the National Science Foundation Fellowship and completed her PhD from Washington University in St. Louis.